ErlendHaa/fusion-bmt/README.md

 Once the changes are merged to master you should apply the migration to the dev database.

-The prod database doesn't need to updated manually, as all migrations are applied to it automatically as part of the release to prod pipelines.
+The prod database doesn't need to be updated manually, as all migrations are applied to it automatically as part of the release to prod pipelines.

 ### Populating databases with Questions